Manage data cubes

 Access filters

-You can create multiple access filters for the same data cube, to enable groups of users to have a unique, filtered view of the underlying data.
+- You can create multiple access filters for the same data cube.
+This allows different user groups and API keys to have distinct filtered views of the underlying data.

 To create an access filter:

-1. Edit the data cube and click the Access filters tab.
+- Create or edit a data cube and access the Access filters tab.

-Once you enable access filters, only users in groups with applied access filters can query the data cube.
+Once you enable access filters, only group members or API keys with applied access filters can query the data cube.

-3. Click New access filter and enter the following details:
+- Click Add access filter and enter the following details:

-• Filter: A SQL query to select data for the filter.
-Preface column names with t.for example, t.country.
+- Filter: A SQL query to select data for the filter.
+Preface column names with

-Let’s say you created a data cube from the Koalas to the Max datasource described in the Quickstart.
+Let’s say you're using the Koalas to the Max datasource described in the Quickstart.

-You have a group of data analysts in France and a group in Germany.
-You only want the analysts to view data for their home country plus the United States.
+You have groups of data analysts in France and Germany.
+You only want the analysts to view data for their home country plus data for the United States.

 The following steps illustrate how to set up two filtered views of the same Polaris data:

-5. View the KTTM France data cube as an analyst in France and the KTTM Germany data cube as an analyst in Germany, and confirm that the data is filtered as expected.
+data cube as an analyst in France and as an analyst in Germany, and confirm that the data is filtered as expected.

 You can create a URL that links directly to a data cube.
 See Query parameters reference for information on the query parameters Polaris supports in the URL.